davidrhoden/davidrhoden-basic-netlify/timeline/rockaway-jellyfish-jul-27-2011.md

 ![deadly jellyfish on rockaway beach (actually deflated mylar balloon)](/static/img/timeline/deadly-rockaway-jellyfish-jul-27-2011.jpg "deadly jellyfish on rockaway beach (actually deflated mylar balloon)")

 I've ridden bikes to Rockaway Beach a bunch of times.
 More than five.
 Less than twenty. it's a fun ride.
-Itt's fun to start early.
+It's fun to start early.